Forex Market Hours - Understanding the Different Market Sessions.

 Sydney Market Hours

-The Sydney forex market hours begin when the Australian market opens at 9.00 PM GMT and closes at 5.00 AM GMT.
-The New Zealand forex trading session is usually included in the Sydney forex market hours.
+The Sydney session begin when the Australian market opens at 9.00 PM GMT and closes at 5.00 AM GMT.
+The New Zealand forex trading session is usually included in the Sydney session.
 In New Zealand, the forex market opens at 10.00 PM GMT and closes at 4.45 AM GMT.

-According to the Bank for International Settlements, trading during the Sydney forex market hours has the least traded volumes.
+According to the Bank for International Settlements, trading during the Sydney session has the least traded volumes.

-However, when the markets open on Sunday, the Sydney forex market hours experience relatively higher trading volumes.
+However, when the markets open on Sunday, the Sydney session experience relatively higher trading volumes.
 It is because most forex market traders are flooding back into the market to check on trades pending from the Friday close or to make new deals for the coming trading week.